w3f/Grants-Program/applications/xp.network.md

 In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets, that can be attached to and be used by any parachain.

 Since it is currently hard to trace whether an incoming message is related to any previous transaction or request, we will elaborate a protocol that will enable such tracking by the "TOPIC ID", which is especially useful when multiple transactions are executed between two blockchains.
-It will be a group of pallets, each acting like a “post office” in a post office network.
-They will all be using our XP Relay Chain protocol.
+It will be a group of pallets, each acting like a “post office” in a post office network, all implementing our XP Relay Chain protocol.

 Since different blockchains may use different smart contract languages, we are developing an automated toolbox that will communicate via the Polkadot Relay Chain and will generate in the target pallet a valid code in Move, Solidity and Rust (Ink!) which is validated and compiled to byte-code to interact with the target blockchains.
-After the target blockchain has finished or rejected the transaction, the information about this is packed back into the reply XP Relay Chain protocol message and is sent back to the requesting pallet for passing it to the requesting blockchain.
+After the target blockchain has executed or rejected the transaction, the information about this is packed back into the reply XP Relay Chain protocol message and is sent back to the requesting pallet for passing it to the requesting blockchain.

 Because there's no NFT library in Move's standard library we will have to write it as part of this project.
 This will allow:
 1. other blockchains to call NFT smart contracts in Move,